MistyCommunity/Documentation/src/content/misty-ii/robot/system-updates.md

 If you have issues with a system update or need technical assistance for other reasons, for the quickest response you can:

 * Post a message to the [Support](https://community.mistyrobotics.com/groups/support) category in the Community forums.
-Mention [@support](https://community.mistyrobotics.com/groups/support) in your post.
-* Contact the Misty support team through the chat embedded in this site, or by emailing [help@mistyrobotics.com](mailto:help@mistyrobotics.com).
+* Contact the Misty support team through the chat embedded in this site, or by emailing [support@mistyrobotics.com](mailto:support@mistyrobotics.com).

 ## Checking Software and Firmware Versions